 - Dismantle barriers within all AIA systems: governance, honors and awards, internal policies, vendor selection, hiring/retention, and any business practice that intentionally or unintentionally contributes to injustice and exclusion (policies, practices, and programs)

-- Conduct training, and enhance education, knowledge dissemination, and increase the number of high-quality new resources for the Board, staff, volunteers and members.
+- Conduct training, and enhance education and knowledge dissemination, and increase the number of high-quality new resources for the Board, staff, volunteers and members.

 - Ensure alignment with the AIA 2021-2025 strategic plan.